pearldarkk/Practical-Reverse-Engineering-Self-solution/Chapter1/README.md

 `[ebp + 8]` appeared to be a byte sequence of size unknown (but not greater than 0FFFFFFFFh).
 Speaking C way, this is a null-terminated string.
 `[ebp + 0Ch]` appeared to be a byte.
 In C, it is a character.

 This snippet first loop through the sequence until it meets a NULL.
-Then it replace all bytes of the sequence with the value of `[ebp + 0Ch]`.
+Then it replaces all bytes of the sequence with the value of `[ebp + 0Ch]`.

 I took some extra steps to get a compilable x86 MASM [file](p11.asm).
 I have left comment after each line of code.